legendu-net/blog/misc/content/2016-12-04-jupyterlab-tips.markdown

 1. You might lose data if you edit a notebook in multiple places (e.g., in different browsers or on different machines)!
+    If you do have to work on the same notebook across multiple machine at the same time, a simple trick is to always close the tab of a notebook after you have updated it.
+    This ensures that you sync the changes of the notebook to JupyterLab server.

 2. If you have a notebook open on a machine but have it edited before on another machine,